On order preserving and order reversing mappings defined on cones of convex functions: Infinite dimensional version of the ``Artstein-Avidan-Milman'' theorem

-\section{Infinite dimensional version of the Artstein-Avidan-Milman theorem}
+\section{Infinite dimensional version of the ``Artstein-Avidan-Milman'' theorem}

-In this section, we shall show an exact infinite dimensional version of the Artstein-Avidan-Milman theorem for fully order reversing mappings.
+In this section, we shall show an exact infinite dimensional version of the ``Artstein-Avidan-Milman'' theorem for fully order reversing mappings.
 We begin with the following property. \begin{proposition} Suppose that $X$ and $Y$ are two Banach spaces.
-Then the following statements are equivalent:
+Then the following statements are equivalent: \begin{itemize} \item[i)] there exists a fully order preserving mapping ${\rm conv}(X)\rightarrow{\rm conv}(Y)$; \item[ii)] $X$ is isomorphic to $Y$. \end{itemize}